oyvindstegard/privmnt/README.md

     ## Enter directory path where it should be mounted:
     Path> /home/theuser/Private

-Hit enter to accept the default mount point as specified with option `-d`.
+Hit enter to accept the default mount point as specified on the command line.

     ## Enter a file or block device path to use as storage:
     Path> /home/theuser/.Privatefs